Road to Hana Day 3 – the incredible Pipiwai Trail to the bamboo forest and 7 Sacred Pools

 Part of the 7 Sacred Pools along the Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net

 This was the view from the bridge.
 It’s said to be part of the 7 Sacred Pools.
+With two waterfalls, the sights and sounds are just stunning!

 The Pipiwai Trail leading through the bamboo forest during our Road to Hana trip in Maui, Hawaii - full story on funkyjunkinteriors.net